netrixone/udig/README.md

 **Simple GoLang tool for domain recon.**

 The purpose of this tool is to provide fast overview of a target domain setup.
-Several active scanning techniques are employed for this purpose like DNS ping-pong, TLS certificate scraping or WHOIS banner parsing.
+Several active scanning techniques are employed for this purpose like DNS ping-pong, TLS certificate scraping, WHOIS banner parsing and more.
 Some tools on the other hand are not - intentionally (e.g. nmap, brute-force, search engines etc.).
 This is not a full-blown DNS enumerator, but rather something more unobtrusive and fast which can be deployed in long-term experiments with lots of targets.

-_**DISCLAIMER:** This tool is still under heavy development and the API might change without any considerations!_

 Feature set: